kalpeshkocharekar/ETL_pipeline_Spark/README.md

 # ETL_pipeline_Spark
-Create an ETL pipeline using Spark to analyze youtube data
+Create an ETL pipeline using Spark to tranform data provided and store into Postgresql database.